narengan/cis/managing-for-security.md

 For more detail about your TLS options, please refer to [this document](ssl-options.html).

-### Require Mondern TLS
-**Require Modern TLS** prevents older browsers from connecting using older, less secure versions of TLS.
-Any connections from browsers using TLS 1.1 or earlier are refused.
-TLS versions 1.2 and 1.3 are included in Modern TLS and are considered secure.

 IBM CIS allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.

 ### Upload a custom certificate